ICOS-Carbon-Portal/data/src/main/python/icoscp_core/README.md

 ## Design goals

 - offer basic functionality with good performance
-- good alignment with the server APIs
+- good alignment with the server APIs and ICOS metadata model
 - minimise dependencies (only depend on `numpy` and `dacite`)
 - aim for good integration with `pandas` without depending on this package
 - provide a solid foundation for future versions of [icoscp](https://pypi.org/project/icoscp/)&mdash;an ICOS-specific meta- and data access library developed by the CP Elaborated Products team